hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Identifiers
 A profile may support one or more than one identifier type and will include the supported identifiers in a profile by slicing the element and placing *Must Support* on each identifier slice.
 In such cases:
 - AU PS Producers **SHALL** correctly populate the element with identifiers from at least one supported identifier type where the identifier is known.
-- AU PS Consumers **SHALL** consume resources if the element is present and containing any identifier type allowed by the element definition, and **SHOULD** display the value of each populated identifier when presenting the data from the resource to a human user.
+- AU PS Consumers **SHALL** consume resources if the element is present and containing any identifier type allowed by the element definition, and **SHOULD** display the value of each populated identifier when presenting the data to a human user.

 The table below provides a list of AU PS profile elements that allow multiple identifier types.